 To qualify for the award of Master of Communication, students must successfully complete 16 credit points of study comprising:

 Core Communication Program (4 credit points)

 Students must complete a common foundation program in contemporary professional communication focusing on key communication concepts and applied research methods, studying these two units in the first year of study:

 - ACX701 Communication Concepts (2 credit points)

 - ACX702 Applied Research Methods for Communication (2 credit points)

 Students must complete 8 credit points from one specialisation, to provide in-depth knowledge and professional expertise in a sub-field of communication, completing both of the following:

-- four one-credit-point specialisation-specific units selected from one only of five specialisations (Digital Media; Journalism; Public Relations; Television Production; or Visual Communication Design); and
+- four one-credit-point specialisation-specific units selected from one only of five specialisations (Digital Media; Journalism; Public Relations; Sports Media; or Visual Communication Design); and

 - a four-credit-point professional capstone program including a mandatory research project whose topic is relevant to that specialisation

 Electives (4 credit points)

 Students select 4 credit points of electives from any specialisation in the course to create a distinctive degree to advance their professional careers and/or extend their academic knowledge in related areas.
 Students may complete up to two electives from any equivalent postgraduate course at Deakin University.

 Students seeking course-accredited PRIA membership for their degree must complete at least two credit points of electives using ALR-coded units, unless advised otherwise.